SIMPLE IRA Plan Fix-It Guide – You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees

 Voluntary Correction Program:

-Under VCP, correction is the same as described above under “Corrective action.”
-If the plan is not under audit, you may make a VCP submission using the model documents in Appendix C, including Schedule 4.
+Under VCP, correction is as described under “Corrective action.”
+If the plan isn't under audit, you may make a VCP submission using the model documents in Appendix C, including Schedule 4.
 You must include Forms 8950 and 8951.The fee for the VCP submission is $250.
 You must use VCP if you wish to allow excess amounts to remain in the affected participants’ IRAs and you’ll have to pay an additional compliance fee equal to 10% of the excess amounts.

 Audit Closing Agreement Program:

 If this mistake is discovered on audit, you may correct it under Audit CAP.
-Correction of the plan under Audit CAP should be very similar to correction under SCP.
+Correction under Audit CAP should be very similar to correction under SCP.
 The sanction under Audit CAP is a percentage of the maximum payment amount.

-If there’s a late payment of contributions, you should also correct this mistake under the DOL’s Voluntary Fiduciary Correction Program.
+If you paid elective deferral contributions late, you should also correct this mistake under the DOL’s Voluntary Fiduciary Correction Program.

 How to avoid the mistake:

-Review the SIMPLE IRA plan rules concerning the timing of employer contributions and adopt administrative procedures to implement proper timing.
-Create a procedure that will alert you to:
+Review the SIMPLE IRA plan rules for the timing of employer contributions and adopt administrative procedures to make sure you pay them on time.
+Create a procedure that will alert you to the:

-- the upcoming due date for employer contributions, and
+- upcoming due date for employer contributions, and